smlnj/benchmarks/README.md

 literature.
 The original version of this suite was assembled by Lal George at Bell Laboratories in the late 1990s.

+This version of the benchmark suite adds many additional programs, increases the problem sizes for some programs, and modernizes the code for others.

 ## Running the Benchmarks

 Each directory contains a script called runit.
 To invoke it, the shell